 The Best Microwaves

-The Avanti MO7082MB Rotary Dial 700-watt Microwave is conveniently sized at 0.7 cubic feet, meaning it won’t take up a lot of space on the countertop.
+The Commercial Chef Counter Top Rotary Microwave Oven is conveniently sized at 0.6 cubic feet, meaning it won’t take up a lot of space on the countertop.
 It’s ideal for senior citizens because of its basic design and control features.
 A lot of them are living in smaller apartments, which are easier for them to maintain, so space is an important consideration.

 The fewer features, the easier it is to use and fewer complications will arise.
 Over-complicating the matter will frustrate your aging parent or grandparent, who may feel that they are losing their independence.

 They won’t want a complicated piece of technology enhancing this feeling.
-The Avanti microwave is a simple and easy piece of kitchen equipment that won’t frustrate them.
+The Commercial Chef microwave is a simple and easy piece of kitchen equipment that won’t frustrate them.

-All you need to do is press the power, turn the timer dial, and leave it.
+All you need to do is turn the cooking dial, turn the timer dial, and leave it.
 Once you hear the beep, your food is ready.
-The only issue is that sometimes the door release button can be a little hard to press.
+The only issue is that sometimes the microwave needs a little more time than usual to heat food.
 Otherwise, this is an ideal microwave for the elderly.